stuartcw/Match-Reports/2025/2025_02_12_Yokohama_F_Marinos_vs_Shanghai_Shenhua_FC.md

 ### Team Form:
 Briefly mention recent performances or streaks (e.g., “3 wins in the last 5 matches”).

-* Marinos go into the New Year #1 in the group after winning their recent ACLE matches.
+* Marinos currently lead the eastern standings in the AFC Champions League Elite™ 2024/25 with 13 points from their first six matches.
 * Shanghai Shenhua are currently ninth place in the eastern league standings in the AFC Champions League Elite with two rounds of group matches remaining.

 ### Key Players to Watch: